Self-exclusion from gambling venues or activities

 - information and education on ways to control gambling

 - referral to other services for additional assistance.

 You will be asked to leave if you enter a venue (or part of a venue) from which you are excluded.
 The incident will be reported to the Office of Liquor and Gaming Regulation (OLGR) for investigation and may result in you being issued a fine.

 If you enter a venue (or part of a venue) from which you are excluded and the venue does not take reasonable steps to prevent you from entering, you can report the incident to OLGR.
 The incident will be investigated and fine/s may be issued.

 If you feel your situation has changed, you may lodge an application to revoke/cancel your exclusion with the gambling venue.
 An application may only be made one year from the day after the exclusion was issued.

 Download a copy of the ‘Getting in over your head?’ brochure for information about both self-exclusions and venue-initiated exclusions.

 The self-help guide ‘You can control your gambling’ is also available to help gamblers identify and reduce the impact of their gambling habits.
-The guide can be used in conjunction with counselling or as a self-management tool.
+The guide can be used in conjunction with counselling.